threefoldfoundation/info_threefold_pub/wiki/tfgrid/farming/farming_solutions/venus2/venus_v2.md

-Tokens for cultivation (usage of the 3Nodes capacity) are not included in this total as that is hard to predict.
+Tokens for utilization (usage of the 3Nodes capacity) are not included in this total as that is hard to predict.

-#### Cultivation Tokens (Tokens received for usage of your capacity.)
+#### Utilization Tokens (Tokens received for usage of your capacity.)

-As Cultivation is harder to predict we can't put any numbers against it.
+As Utilization is harder to predict we can't put any numbers against it.
 Of all cultivated tokens on a 3Node the farmer receives 10%.

 ## Dimensions